 Throughout this chapter, we aim to contribute to the growing research on wellness and self-care in writing center work through special attention to EI’s application in online settings.
 Genie Giaimo, for example, acknowledges awareness of self-care practices in writing center communities is growing but notes that existing studies, like those dedicated to mindfulness and mental health (Mack and Hupp; Degner et al.), are few and far between.
 We seek to address this gap by calling attention to EI training in online environments where clear communication and effectively reading others’ affects are especially challenging and can produce additional emotional labor for students, staff, and administrators alike.
 Beth Hewett and Rebecca Martini highlight similar concerns about writing program administrators and tutors feeling less prepared for online than face-to-face work.
-The Conference on College Composition and Communication has stressed the need to the professional writing community for effective online writing support (Figure 2).
+The Conference on College Composition and Communication has stressed the need to train and develop the professional writing community for effective online writing support (Figure 2).

 In the wake of COVID-19, this need to understand the emotional labor of online writing center work has become more expansive and immediate, as institutions continue to grapple with how to support their students and staff within remote environments.
 Central to this call for training is the question of how writing centers cultivate online environments where tutors feel connected and thrive emotionally.
 Our EI training series is valuable for online educators, online writing centers, and in-person writing centers as it promotes the development of skills central to writing center work—emotional understanding, empathetic communication, and interpersonal relationship-building—while also exploring responses to the emotional labor of this work.
 We demonstrate how any writing center or educational forum can use EI tools to cultivate a healthy organizational culture online.